Bowling Styles and Techniques

 In backup bowling, the ball will curve right to left for left-handed bowlers and left to right for right-handed bowlers.
 Most bowlers are not able to reverse hook bowl because of the unnatural motion that a bowler’s wrist must make in order to make the ball curve towards a bowler’s dominant hand.
 This technique does not give a bowler any significant advantages over hook bowling and straight bowling.

-This is a bowling technique that is often discouraged.
-The movement is often forced and difficult to control.
+This is a bowling technique that is often discouraged, because the movement is often forced and difficult to control.
 However, some players do feel comfortable with throwing a backup ball over a hook ball.